merill/graphxray/README.md

 - Open your browser and navigate to
   - Microsoft Edge: `edge://extensions`
   - Google Chrome: `chrome://extensions`
+  - Firefox: `about:addons` or `about:debugging#/runtime/this-firefox` for temporary installation
 - Enable "Developer mode" by toggling the switch (usually in the bottom left or top right corner).
 - Click on "Load unpacked" and select the extracted folder.